sindresorhus/sindresorhus.github.com/source/content/apps/command-x.md

 #### Can I move files by clicking the “Paste” menu item?

 No, you can only use the keyboard shortcuts.
 The app works by overriding the original keyboard shortcuts.
 There is no way to override the Finder menu items.

+#### Can it make the cut files in Finder have less opacity?

+This is not possible.
+The app works by overriding some key combinations.
+It doesn't and cannot modify Finder in any way.

 #### It does not work when I try to paste directly to an expanded subfolder shown in its parent folder